nontangent/angular-atomic-schematics/README.md

+# DON'T TOUCH THIS REPOSITORY BECAUSE I'M ADJUSTING NOW.
 # Angular Atomic Schematics

-This is repository for a Angular Atomic Schematics.
+This is an Angular Atomic Schematics.

-**DON'T TOUCH THIS REPOSITORY BECAUSE I'M ADJUSTING NOW.**
+## Features
+- Generate Atomic Component by CLI
+- Host CSS Variable
+- Atomic Common Style

 ## Install
 You can install this package with `ng add`.